 - No annual fee

-- Zero percent APR on purchases and qualifying balance transfers for 12 months, followed by a variable APR of 13.99 to 25.99 percent
+- Zero percent APR on purchases from account opening and qualifying balance transfers for 12 months, followed by a variable APR of 14.49 to 24.99 percent

 Why it’s the best for paying your cell phone bill

 The Wells Fargo Propel American Express® card is an excellent credit card to use for your cell phone bill since you get cell phone protection when you pay your bill with your card.
 This coverage is good for up to $600 in protection against damage or theft per claim, but a $25 deductible does apply.